Jail and Inmate Search in Wyoming

 |Unknown or not reported:||0|

-The state of Wyoming has 23 county jails and five prisons across the state.
+The state has 23 county jails and five prisons across the state.
 They house 2,434 inmates in prison and 1,300 people in jail.
 Wisconsin’s community corrections system also oversee another 842 inmates who are on parole and 4,666 people on probation.
-Wyoming’s Department of Corrections operates and maintains its facilities on an annual budget of $292 million with a staff of 1,246.
-Based on one hundred thousand residents, Wyoming has an overall incarceration rate of 406, a violent crime rate of 244 and a property crime rate of 1,957.
+WY’s Department of Corrections operates and maintains its facilities on an annual budget of $292 million with a staff of 1,246.
+Based on one hundred thousand residents, the state has an overall incarceration rate of 406, a violent crime rate of 244 and a property crime rate of 1,957.
 The cost to house each inmate for a year is $44,472.
-Wyoming is committed to community safety and inmate rehabilitation.
+WY is committed to community safety and inmate rehabilitation.